 A wine foil cutter is a tool to remove the protective foil around the spout of wine bottles, which is made of plastic, poly-laminate, aluminum, or tin.
 The wine foil cutter cuts into the foil to remove it.

-How to use a wine foil cutter
+How do you use a wine foil cutter?

 What is a screwpull wine foil cutter?